quarkiverse/quarkus-azure-services/integration-tests/azure-cosmos/README.md

 property `quarkus.azure.cosmos.endpoint` of `azure-cosmos` extension in order to set up the connection to the Azure Cosmos DB.

+You have two options to authenticate to Azure Cosmos DB, either with Microsoft Entra ID or key-based authentication.
+The following sections describe how to authenticate with both options.
+For optimal security, it is recommended to use Microsoft Entra ID for authentication.

+#### Authenticating to Azure Cosmos DB with Microsoft Entra ID

-Assign the `Cosmos DB Built-in Data Contributor` role to the signed-in user as a Microsoft Entra identity, so that the sample application can do data plane CRUD operations.
+You can authenticate to Azure Cosmos DB with Microsoft Entra ID.
+Run the following commands to assign the `Cosmos DB Built-in Data Contributor` role to the signed-in user as a Microsoft Entra identity.

 ```
 az ad signed-in-user show --query id -o tsv \